atheriel/rtrace-proposal/isc-proposal.md

 A new, external sampling profiler is not the only way to achieve live, opt-in profiling of running R programs.
 It would also be possible to modify R itself to switch on profiling in response to some kind of IPC, such as a Unix signal.
+The authors have not raised this suggestion to the R developers, but it is still possible to do so.

 However, there are major drawbacks to such an undertaking: it would require modifying R itself, perhaps in ways that have an undesirable